erayaydogdu/app-fullstack/README.md

 # The App 🚀

-> With ASP.NET Core Web API & Blazor Client & NextJs UI
+> With ASP.NET Core Web API & NextJs UI Dashboard

  `.NET 9 Clean Architecture` Solution that incorporates the most essential packages and features your projects will ever need including out-of-the-box Multi-Tenancy support.